The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 The Boulder Lake Trail junction is 11.73 miles North of Sonora Pass.

-The trail turns East from the Southern Sharkfin and Swampy Lake to overlook the great gorge of the East Fork of the Carson River.
+The trail turns East from the Southern Sharkfin and Swampy Lake through the light forest behind Ari to a fantastic overlook of the great gorge of the East Fork of the Carson River.

 We can see the mountains on the East side of the East Carson River Canyon behind Ari to the Right.
 We're hiking South to overlook the upper section of the canyon.